Ornella-Gigante/Bank_Account_Kata/README.md

 # License

 * This project is licensed under the MIT License - see the LICENSE file for details.
-* This project is also from a Tech Challengue made from Code Sherpas that I followed, visit them! --> https://www.code-sherpas.rocks/en-US

 # How does it look: